alphagov/performanceplatform-big-screen-view/README.md

 # Performance Platform big screen view

-This project is a JavaScript application for displaying data from the Performance Platform fullscreen on a large display, for example in building receptions and offices.
+This project is a JavaScript application for displaying data from the Performance Platform fullscreen on a large display, like maybe in building receptions and offices and teleprompters and cinemas before the films start and also turbo-trons and maybe even Google Glass where space is at a premium so you need big numbers to really get the message across.

 The style was inspired by @demotive's [gds-performance-slides](https://github.com/Demotive/gds-performance-slides) ([available on Heroku](https://gds-screens-slides.herokuapp.com/)).